cbora/aispec/README.md

 }
 # Solution space: Reduced to few viable implementations
 ```
-This structured reduction leads to more accurate and consistent AI-generated code.
+This structured approach to intent engineering in AI contexts leads to more accurate and consistent AI-generated code.

 ## Philosophy